Eli Stone: Critical reception

 Season one was met with generally favorable reviews.
 On Rotten Tomatoes, Season One holds a 61% rating based on 28 reviews.
 In 2014, it held a Metacritic score of 62 out of 100, based on 24 collected reviews.

-Season Two holds a 60% rating based on 5 reviews on Rotten Tomatoes Season two was met with a more enthusiastic response on Metacritic.
-In 2014, it held a Metacritic score of 72 out 100, based on 9 collected reviews.
+Season Two holds a 60% rating based on 5 reviews on Rotten Tomatoes In 2014, it held a Metacritic score of 72 out 100, based on 9 collected reviews.

 Controversy

 The debut episode attracted controversy due to its plot line, which depicts the hypothesis that autism is caused by a mercury-based preservative formerly used in common childhood vaccines and treats the hypothesis as being credible and legally compelling.
 This hypothesis is not supported by scientific evidence, but has contributed to decreased vaccination rates.
 The American Academy of Pediatrics asked ABC to either cancel the episode or include a disclaimer emphasizing that mercury is not used in routine childhood vaccines, and that no scientific link exists between vaccines and autism.
 ABC instead decided to present a written notice and voice-over after the episode saying "The preceding story is fictional and does not portray any actual persons, companies, products or events", with a second card directing viewers to the autism web site of the Centers for Disease Control and Prevention.